mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 `--extra-index-url` makes you vulnerable to dependency confusion attacks because it checks the PyPi repository for the package before it checks the custom repository. `--extra-index-url` adds the provided URL as an additional registry which the client checks if the package is present.
-`--index-url` tells the client to check for the package on the provided URL only.
+`--index-url` tells the client to check for the package at the provided URL only.

-If you were following the guide and want to install the `MyPyPiPackage` package, you can run:
+If you're following the guide and want to install the `MyPyPiPackage` package, you can run:

 ```shell
 pip install mypypipackage --no-deps --index-url https://<personal_access_token_name>:<personal_access_token>@gitlab.example.com/api/v4/groups/<your_group_id>/packages/pypi/simple